Mineeagle/dej-deb-membership-fee-reminder/README.md

 # dej-deb-membership-fee-reminder - v.
 1.2.2
 This program helps to send out emails to remind members to pay their membership fees.
 ## How to run the program
-There are two version to install and run the program.
+There are two ways to install and run the program.
 ### Using the exe file
 1. Download the repo.
 A possible way to do so, is by clicking on the light blue "<> Code" button on the top left.
 Then, just select "Download ZIP" and unpack the downloaded dicrectory.
 2. You'll find a file called "main.exe".
 Double click the file to run the program.